donovanmuller/nginx-ghost-stack/README.md

 ##  Let's Encrypt

-The [docker-letsencrypt-nginx-proxy-companion-docker-cloud]() image is used to allow automatic creation and renewal of Let'sd Encrypt issued certificates for proxied Ghost instances.
+The [docker-letsencrypt-nginx-proxy-companion](https://hub.docker.com/r/donovanmuller/docker-letsencrypt-nginx-proxy-companion/) image is used to allow automatic creation and renewal of Let'sd Encrypt issued certificates for proxied Ghost instances.
 The `docker-letsencrypt-nginx-proxy-companion-docker-cloud` image is a fork of [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) but with support for Docker Cloud.